 As in the PGY-III year, PGY-IV residents may moonlight in any of several New York City Hospitals, including Payne Whitney Westchester.
 Moonlighting provides an opportunity to do independent clinical work in a variety of settings and to supplement income.

 Our PGY-IV residents design their elective year with the goal of developing individualized expertise in one or more areas.
-Current and prior residents have served as junior attendings on clinical services; been psychiatric consultants or embedded psychiatrists in an integrated care model to specialized medical services (including transplant teams, left-ventricular assist device, or LVAD teams, and inpatient geriatic medicine); organized reading and clinical electives in forensic or correcttional psychiatry; developed new lecture series for junior residents and medical students; served in supervisory and mentor roles for junior trainees; completed clinical electives in reproductive psychiatry within our hospital and private clinics; worked with mental health outreach teams for homeless populations; provided addiction psychiatry consultations to inpatient and emergency medicine teams; completed reading and scholarly projects in the DeWitt Wallace History of Psychiatry program; organized advanced clinical training in transference-focussed psychotherapy and new moldalities for trauma-and anxiety-related disorders; initiated their first year of psychoanalytic training; and completed basic science or translational research projects.
+Current and prior residents have served as junior attendings on clinical services; been psychiatric consultants or embedded psychiatrists in an integrated care model to specialized medical services (including transplant teams, left-ventricular assist device, or LVAD teams, and inpatient geriatric medicine); organized reading and clinical electives in forensic or correctional psychiatry; developed new lecture series for junior residents and medical students; served in supervisory and mentor roles for junior trainees; completed clinical electives in reproductive psychiatry within our hospital and private clinics; worked with mental health outreach teams for homeless populations; provided addiction psychiatry consultations to inpatient and emergency medicine teams; completed reading and scholarly projects in the DeWitt Wallace History of Psychiatry program; organized advanced clinical training in transference-focused psychotherapy and new modalities for trauma-and anxiety-related disorders; initiated their first year of psychoanalytic training; and completed basic science or translational research projects.

 All PGY-IV residents attend an intensive four-hour/week didactic seminar program scheduled during protected time.
 Additionally, all PGY-IV residents continue their e-group experience that began during the PGY-II year.